Secrets Behind The Pointe Shoes

 “How long will my ankle ligament take to heal?”
 I asked her, expecting to hear something good.

-“Three to Six months usually, but I know you since you were born and I think you are very strong.
+“Three to six months usually, but I have known you since you were born and I think you are very strong.
 You can recover quickly from almost anything.
 So most probably, your ankle could heal in two and a half months!” she said, with a glimmer of hope in her eye.

-My parents had just come into the surgery.
+My parents had just come into the hospital room.
 They looked a bit tense because it was the first time I had experienced an injury.
-They had a talk with Mrs. Kendrick about my injury and asked her about the recovery, and the medicines I needed.
+They had a talk with Mrs. Kendrick about my injury and asked her about the recovery and the medicines I needed.
 Mrs. Kendrick took 10 – 15 minutes to put a cast on my leg.
 It wasn’t very comfortable, but if it helped me, I wasn’t going to fuss about it.

 A few hours later, Elle and Ava showed up.
 They wanted to check on me.
 We had a video call with my aunts, uncles and cousins that night.
 They all would call me “Tough Ballerina” because I never got injured or upset easily.
 They still called me that, but I don’t feel like it after the injury.